RidiculousPower/cascading_configuration/README.md

 * CascadingConfiguration::Array::Sorted::Unique

 These modules can also be used individually in the same way (simply include or extend).

-# Check Out the Code #

-CascadingConfiguration is, in my opinion, a strong showing of what one can do with Ruby.
-Of particular interest is its demonstrated use of the parallel-ancestry gem.
-More very real world examples coming soon.

 # License #